Nitroglycerin patch (Absorbed through the skin)

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have low blood pressure, congestive heart failure (CHF), an enlarged heart, or other heart problems.
-Tell your doctor if you have had a heart attack.
+- Tell your doctor if you are pregnant or breastfeeding.
+Also tell him if you had a heart attack or you have low blood pressure, heart failure, an enlarged heart, or other heart problems.

 Possible Side Effects While Using This Medicine